uw-acme/acme-lab-documentation/hls4ml_setup_tutorial/Toturial.md

 If it is not version 2, here is what you need to do.

 a.
-[Visit here] (https://aka.ms/wsl2), under install tag, go to Manual install steps for older version, you can find a download link called WSL2 Linux kernel update package for x64 machines, download it and install.
+[Visit here](https://aka.ms/wsl2), under install tag, go to Manual install steps for older version, you can find a download link called WSL2 Linux kernel update package for x64 machines, download it and install.

 b.
 In windows powershell, type in
 ```